 To the Families of Transitioning Youth:

-Benefits To Work employs a staff of Community Work Incentives Coordinators (CWICs) who have vast experience in various areas directly relevant to their roles as CWICs.
-These individuals have been thoroughly trained to provide accurate, timely and understandable information about SSA work incentives and Ticket to Work.
-They provide long-term counseling about work incentives and the effect of work on other Federal, State and local benefit programs and employment supports in some incidences over lifetime spans.
+WorkAbleTN staff have vast experience in various areas.
+They have been thoroughly trained to provide accurate, timely and understandable information about SSA work incentives and Ticket to Work.
+They provide long-term counseling about work incentives and the effect of work on other Federal, State, and local benefit programs and employment supports over lifetime spans.
 Staff understands the complexity of work incentives, disability support systems and poverty reduction programs.
 They are sought by other professionals in the Tennessee Disability Community as expert resources to prevent looming mishaps, e.g. loss of benefits, overpayments.